-You may be wondering too on who this Power Paandi is, who then replies to the grandma, it is none other than Rajkiran in a T-shirt, jogging tracks and in sport’s shoes.
+You may be wondering too who this Power Paandi is, who then replies to the grandma, it is none other than Rajkiran in a T-shirt, jogging tracks and sports shoes.
 The first film of his that I saw was Aranmanai Kili (1993).
-The film was running full, I could get a ticket only for the first row to the screen at erstwhile Nagesh Theatre (Pondy Bazaar, Chennai).
-Imagine seeing his hefty body up that close, I was mesmerised on the raw power he displayed on fight scenes in the film.
+The film was running full, I could get a ticket only for the first row to the screen at the erstwhile Nagesh Theatre (Pondy Bazaar, Chennai).
+Imagine seeing his hefty body up that close, I was mesmerised by the raw power he displayed in fight scenes in the film.
 In later years he proved he can be a versatile actor like in Cheran’s Thavamai Thavamirundhu (2005) as a caring father.

 Dhanush & Madonna Sebastian (Kadhalum Kadandhu Pogum) appear as the young Paandi and his “first” love Poonthendral.
 Battling a temptation to enlarge his portion in the film, Dhanush has kept the village love story to the point and enjoyable.
-As the Director he has remained focussed on the subject at hand by not dwelling into the “break-up” between the lovers or showing Paandi’s first wife to kindle sentiment of the viewers.
+As the Director he has remained focussed on the subject at hand by not dwelling on the “break-up” between the lovers or showing Paandi’s first wife to kindle the sentiment of the viewers.
 Vidyullekha Raman has utilised the small role given to her very well.
-Prasanna, Chaya Singh as a caring couple are an excellent choice for their respective roles.
+Prasanna and Chaya Singh as a caring couple are an excellent choice for their respective roles.